gwenzek/sublime-syntax-manifesto/ProposedRules.md

   * other: other constants, e.g. colors in CSS.

 * entity: an entity refers to a larger part of the document, for example a chapter, class, function, or tag.
-We do not scope the entire entity as `entity.*` (we use `meta.*` for that).
-But we do use `entity.*` for the “placeholders” in the larger entity, e.g. if the entity is a chapter, we would use `entity.name.section` for the chapter title.
+The scope entity is used only for tagging a declaration.
+For example `entity.name.class` will only be used on `Foo` in the following code, but the code between brackets will wear a `meta.class.body` scope.

+    class Foo {

+    }

   * name: we are naming the larger entity.
     * function: the name of a function.
     * type: the name of a type declaration or class.
+    * class - redundant with type but most languages use `class` instead of `type`
     * tag: a tag name.
     * section: the name is the name of a section/heading.
   * other: other entities.